 - Shell Swap – Because hermit crabs must borrow shells from other animals, they have to ditch their homes when they outgrow them.
 Other crustacean species shed their shells when they grow, and spend a couple days growing a new shell.
 Hermit crabs must find a larger abandoned shell before they outgrow the first, and swap homes.

 - Collector’s Competition – Because hermit crabs must wear a shell to survive, the competition for good shells can be stiff.
-Hermit crabs will battle one another over choice shells.
+They will battle one another over choice shells.
 They have even been known to “wear” non-shell items, like bottle caps and other debris, in a pinch.
 This habit is mainly due to excess litter on the beach confusing the crabs, and human seashell collectors depleting the available shells.

 Habitat of the Hermit Crab

 Land dwelling hermit crabs live in tropical environments.
 They require frequent access to fresh or salt water, as a way to dampen their gills.
-Without access to water, hermit crabs cannot reproduce or even survive long periods.
+Without access to water, they cannot reproduce or even survive long periods.
 Marine hermit crabs spend their lifetimes under the sea.
 They can commonly be found anywhere from shallow tropical reefs to the depths of the ocean.

 Distribution of the Hermit Crab

 The 1,100 different species of hermit crabs can be found worldwide.
 They are commonly found in sandy or mud substrates, typically close to the tropics in terrestrial species.
 Marine hermit crabs can be found in oceans around the globe.
-With so many different species, you can find hermit crabs almost anywhere!
+With so many different species, you can find these crabs almost anywhere!

 Diet of the Hermit Crab